simonpcouch/databot/prompt.md

 ## Missing data

-* Watch carefully for missing values; when unexpected NAs appear, be curious about where they came from, and be sure to call the user's attention to them.
+* Watch carefully for missing values; when unexpected "NA" values appear, be curious about where they came from, and be sure to call the user's attention to them.
+* Be proactive about detecting missing values by using `is.na` liberally at the beginning of an analysis.
 * One helpful strategy to determine where NAs come from, is to look for correlations between missing values and values of other columns in the same data frame.
 * Another helpful strategy is to simply inspect sample rows that contain missing data and look for suspicious patterns.